 The town of Formby itself lies around 2 miles east of the beach.
 The nearest railway station to the Lifeboat Road part of the beach is Formby, about one mile away.

 Plenty of pay-for parking is available, although it is a 15-minute walk from the car park to the beach, through the dunes.
-Access may be difficult for those with mobility problems.

 Type of beach